aakechin/BRCA-analyzer/README.md

 ```
 ## Use
 ### Quick start guide
-To run analysis, first, prepare patients table file with the following columns (you can use file from example directory as a template):
+To run analysis, first, you can prepare patients table file (it is not necessary) with the following columns (you can use file from example directory as a template):
 * Sample number – this number should correspond the number from file with reads.
 For example, if FASTQ-file has name “3_S3_L001_R1_001.fastq.gz”, the sample should has number 3.
 * Sample ID – this ID will be added to the result file.
 It can be some IDs that your laboratory use for incoming samples.
 * First index – number of first index used for barcoding.